JamesMGreene/meteor-storm/README.md

 To use with chrome browsers, [download chromedriver](http://chromedriver.storage.googleapis.com/index.html).
 [More information about chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)

-The `webdriver-manager` script is included in the npm package to manage downloads for you.
+The `wdmgr` (`webdriver-manager`) script is included in the npm package to manage downloads for you.
 To see the options, run:

     npm install -g storm
-    webdriver-manager
+    wdmgr

 Download and start the selenium server with:

-    webdriver-manager update
+    wdmgr update
-    webdriver-manager start
+    wdmgr start

 Note the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is also required to run the webdriver.
 You may have to download and install it if your computer does not already have it.